brandonbrown4792/dispatch-backend/README.md

 * Postgresql

-## Install Intructions
+## Install Instructions
 1. Clone this repository to you local machine.
-2. Once cloned, navigate to the base folder of this repositry.
+2. Once cloned, navigate to the base folder of this repository.
 3. Run bundle install in the terminal to install required gems.
 4. Run rails db:setup to set up the database.
 5. Run rails s to start the rails server.